-Exchanges of Visits
+Exchange of Visits

-From Nepalese Side
+From the Nepali Side

-Deputy Prime Minister and Minister for Foreign Affairs Mr. Upendra Yadav visited Moscow in 2011 and met with the First Deputy Minister of Foreign Affairs of the Russian Federation, Mr. Andrey Denisov.
+Deputy Prime Minister and Minister for Foreign Affairs Mr. Upendra Yadav visited Moscow in 2011 and met with the First Deputy Minister of Foreign Affairs Mr. Andrey Denisov.

 From Russian Side